 “Fine, fine,” the old man said.

 As Jimmy headed out the door, he heard Vera speaking with the old man.
 Her voice was very pleasant.
-Her Spanish was better than his.
-She could talk in Spanish in different moods, which is a great demonstration of fluency.
-Jimmy almost always talked Spanish in one mood, a wooden presentation, as if he was concentrating too hard on translating the English to Spanish before speaking, and while listening as well.
+Her Spanish was better than Jimmy’s.
+She could speak Spanish in different moods, which is a great demonstration of fluency.
+Jimmy spoke Spanish in one mood, a wooden presentation, as if he was concentrating too hard on translating the English to Spanish.

 Jimmy approached the driver and handed him cash, paper Euros, a nice little stash that included a nice little tip.
 The driver shook Jimmy’s hand.